functionalscript/functionalscript/doc/vm-rearchitecture.md

   app --> fspbc[(Functional Script Parser Byte Code)]
 ```

+The application can do two things:
-The application will be able to convert FunctionalScript code into byte code and execute it.
+1. Convert FunctionalScript code into byte code using the parser source code and the VM.
+2. Execute byte code using the VM.

 ## Byte code